 - Sven Beiker is executive director of the Center for Automotive Research at Stanford.
 He will co-teach Strategic Thinking in Action — In Business and Beyond with faculty member Robert Burgelman.

 - Dan Cooperman is of counsel at the law firm of Bingham McCutchen LLP, previously serving as general counsel for Apple Inc. and Oracle Corporation.
 He will teach The Role of the Modern General Counsel.

 - Nicholas Donatiello Jr. is president and CEO of Odyssey Ventures and a board member of several organizations, including Dolby Laboratories, American Funds, and Schwab Charitable Fund, as well as past chairman of the board of Northern California Public Broadcasting.
-He will co-teach Board Governance with GSB faculty member David Larcker.
+He will co-teach Board Governance with Stanford GSB faculty member David Larcker.

 - Dan Klein is a lecturer in the Stanford Drama Department, where he teaches improvisational theater.
-At the GSB, he co-teaches Acting with Power with faculty member Deborah Gruenfeld, and he will also teach Generative Leadership for the Sloan Master's Program in 2012-2013.
+At Stanford GSB, he co-teaches Acting with Power with faculty member Deborah Gruenfeld, and he will also teach Generative Leadership for the Sloan Master’s Program in 2012-2013.

 - Christopher Lehane is a partner at strategic communications firm Fabiani & Lehane.
-He will co-teach a class on The Art of Damage Control with GSB lecturer and Oscar-winning film director Bill Guttentag.
+He will co-teach a class on The Art of Damage Control with Stanford GSB lecturer and Oscar-winning film director Bill Guttentag.